aalva500-prog/Computer-Engineering-Curriculum-Web-App/README.md

 ## Java Web Application with database integration: Computer-Engineering-Curriculum-Web-App

-## Purpose: The objective of this application was to make the Computer Engineering curriculum at the CUJAE computer school available to teachers and students.
+## Purpose: The objective of this application was to make the Computer Engineering curriculum at the CUJAE computing school available to teachers and students.
 To this end, all the information about the courses, disciplines and relationships between them could be consulted.

 ### Tools used: PostgreSQL, Java, JSF, Eclipse, Primefaces, Facelets, JBoss Seam, JasperReports